ywadi/crimsonq/README.md

       db_detect_conflicts: true //Allows DB to avoid conflicts but lower in performance
       consumer_inactive_destroy_hours: 48 //How many hours of no consumer msg.pull command before destroying consumer queue
       log_file: /CrimsonQ/.crimsonQ/logs //The file with the log information
+    HTTP:
+	  enabled: true //Enable or disable HTTP REST interface
+	  port: 8080 //Port for the HTTP to listen on
+      ip_whitelist: '*' //IP white list for all OR below
+      ip_whitelist: //This is an alternitave to "*" to be strict on IPs
+	      - 127.0.0.1
+	      - 198.162.0.12
+	  username: "crimsonQ" //Basic Auth to connect by username
+	  password: "crimsonQ!" //Password for basic auth username
+	RESP:
+	  port: 9001 //Port for where the RESP interface will work
+	  password: "crimsonQ!" //RESP password to connect
+      ip_whitelist: '*' //IP white list for all OR below
+      ip_whitelist: //This is an alternitave to "*" to be strict on IPs
+	      - 127.0.0.1
+	      - 198.162.0.12
+      heartbeat_seconds: 30 //How many seconds to send consumers a Pub about whats in pending

 ## CrimsonQ connecting and controlling